 Thoughts on War Wolf

 War Wolf in a nutshell

-The War Wolf is a cheap skirmisher who provides a little extra bite (pun intended) for Wolf Sworn and has the ability to charge up to 20" in a turn to mangle enemy support models, and with potentially two attacks per turn it has good damage output for its points cost.
+The War Wolf is a cheap skirmisher who provides a little extra bite (pun intended) for Wolf Sworn.
+With the proper setup it threatens 20.5", letting it mangle enemy support models, and with potentially two attacks per turn it has good damage output for its points cost.

 Combos & Synergies

-- Reeves of Orboros - the absolute best way of getting the War Wolf forward is to have it pounce a skirmisher hit by the Reeves.
+- Reeves of Orboros - the absolute best way of getting the War Wolf forward is to have it pounce a skirmisher shot by the Reeves.

 - Grayle the Farstrider can use his Storm Rager spell to deliver a War Wolf out of nowhere on an early turn.

 Drawbacks & Downsides

 - Without the Gang Fighter bonus, he doesn't do much damage.